Sometimes Reliable Spanners of Almost Linear Size: Preliminaries

 Let $\Graph=(\PS,\Edges)$ be a $t$-spanner for some $t\geq 1$.
 An \emphi{attack} on $\Graph$ is a set of vertices $\BSet$ that fail, and no longer can be used.
 An attack is \emphi{oblivious}, if the set $\BSet$ is picked without any knowledge of $\Edges$.

-\begin{definition}[Reliable spanner] Let $\Graph=(\PS,\Edges)$ be a $t$-spanner for some $t\geq 1$ constructed by a (possibly) randomized algorithm.
-Given an oblivious attack $\BSet$, its \emphi{damaged set} $\EBSet$ is the smallest set, such that for any pair of vertices $u,v \in \PS \setminus \EBSet$, we have
+\begin{definition}[Reliable spanner] \deflab{formal:r:spanner} Let $\Graph=(\PS,\Edges)$ be a $t$-spanner for some $t\geq 1$ constructed by a (possibly) randomized algorithm.
+Given a non-empty attack $\BSet$, its \emphi{damaged set} $\EBSet$ is a smallest set, such that for any pair of vertices $u,v \in \PS \setminus \EBSet$, we have